kbariotis/kostasbariotis.com/src/pages/modern-static-site-generation/index.md

 * On development time, write code like a boss (hot reloading, modularized code, webpack plugins, etc...)
 * Use React.js SSR API to produce the static content to be served on the backend, as well as the frontend side assets to be used on the visitor's browser

 ## Wait, what?
-Just like that?
+Like that?

 Yeah, I know.
 I made it look so easy.
-It's really not.
-There is the need for a strong abstraction that will track your links across your components, parse content written in another format, like blog posts written in Markdown, generate code that will not bloat the client and will efficiently server the content to the user.
+It's not.
+There is the need for a strong abstraction that will track your links across your components, parse content written in another format, like blog posts written in Markdown, generate code that will not bloat the client and will efficiently serve the content to the user.

 Thankfully, there are a few projects that took the initiative and they are doing a great job so far.
 At the time of reading this, this site will already be served by GitHub pages and the content you will see once you view the source it's been generated by [Gatsby.js](https://gatsbyjs.org).